stall with various oriental spices in local bazaar

 bahia palace in marrakesh morocco

-Bahia Palace’s stunning gardens and intricately decorated rooms are a testament to Moroccan craftsmanship.
+Bahia Palace’s stunning gardens and intricately decorated rooms testify to Moroccan craftsmanship.
 The palace’s name, Bahia, translates to “brilliance,” and it certainly lives up to its name.

 El Badi Palace, once a lavish 16th-century royal residence, now stands in majestic ruins.
 Its vast courtyards and sunken gardens are a haunting reminder of its former glory.